cjao/ab/README.md

 Script for performing dnf operations out-of-band with an a/b root
 partition setup.

-This is currently implemented using lvm thin snapshots but can be
+This is currently implemented using either lvm thin snapshots or btrfs snapshots.
-easily adapted to btrfs root partitions.

 ## Notes:
 - This is a *rough* proof of concept; for instance, LV and VG names are